September (and fall in general) is all around a pretty solid month to travel around Europe, and Belgium in September is no exception.

 Brussels Beer Tasting Tours On Viator

-The best part of this festival is hands down the balloons day parade.
-It’s where they inflate giant comic book characters and parade them around town!
+But the best part of this festival is hands down the balloons day parade where giant comic book characters balloons are paraded around the city!

-See when this years festival is taking place.
+See when this years festival is taking place, and check out the my guide to the Brussels Comic Book Walk.

 Read The Most Popular Belgian Comics

-The museums change every week so you can always visit a new one.
+The museums change every week (and every year) so you can always visit a new one.
 Just a heads up though, the museums are usually packed!
 You might have to register in advance for a tour to be able to visit.

 But why I really love this festival is that it gives you something to do on a random Thursday night!

-Find the dates and schedule for Brussels Nocturnes here.
+Find the dates and schedule for Brussels Nocturnes.

 Other Notable Festivals In Brussels In The Fall

-Brussels also takes part in Car-Free Sunday where they hold Bike Brussels.
-It’s a day where cars aren’t allowed in the city, they promote biking and walking instead.
-Just make sure you don’t arrive on this day, it might be a bit hard to make your way into the city!
+Brussels also takes part in Car-Free Sunday where they close off the city to cars and encourage you to bike everywhere instead!
+Just make sure you don’t arrive to Brussels on this day… it might be a bit hard to make your way into the city!

 Wallonia’s Festival (in Namur)

 Brussels isn’t the only city with festivals in September.
-An hour away from Brussels is Namur (it’s a really easy day trip, read all about it yourself!).
+An hour away from Brussels is Namur (it’s a really easy day trip).

 Namur is part of the Wallonia region and every year hosts the Les Fêtes de Wallonie.
 Wallonia’s Festival celebrates Wallonia’s independence day on September 27.